Disentanglement via Mechanism Sparsity Regularization: A New Principle for Nonlinear ICA: Disentanglement via Mechanism Sparsity Regularization

-The first assumption imposes regularity on $\bff$ and $\tilde{\bff}$.
-The second assumption is a standard one to ensure that the parameters of the exponential family are identifiable (see e.g.\ \citet[p.
+The first assumption is a standard one saying that $\bfT_i$ is defined appropriately to ensure that the parameters of the exponential family are identifiable (see e.g.\ \citet[p.
 40]{WainwrightJordan08}).
-The third assumption is sometimes called the \textit{assumption of variability}~\citep{HyvarinenST19} and requires that the conditional distribution of $Z^{t}$ depends ``sufficiently strongly'' on $Z^{<t}$ and $A^{<t}$.
-Notice that the $z^{(p)}$ represent values of $Z^{<t}$ for potentially different values of $t$ and can thus have different dimensionalities.
+See Def.~\ref{def:minimal_statistic} for a formal definition of minimality.
+The second assumption is sometimes called the \textit{assumption of variability}~\citep{HyvarinenST19}, and requires that the conditional distribution of $Z^{t}$ depends ``sufficiently strongly'' on $Z^{<t}$ and/or $A^{<t}$.
+We stress the fact that this assumption concerns the ground-truth data generating model $\theta$.
+Notice that the $z_{(p)}$ represent values of $Z^{<t}$ for potentially different values of $t$ and can thus have different dimensions.

-The difference with Theorem~1 of \cite{iVAEkhemakhem20a} are (i) the fact that the sufficient statistics $\bfT_i$ do not have to be differentiable, which allows us to cover discrete latent variables, (ii) the notion of linear equivalence which is different in that the matrix linking the representations is the same as the one linking $\bflambda$ and $\tilde{\bflambda}$ and (iii)\footnote{Since $z^{<t}$ is not observed, it cannot be treated as an auxiliary variable in the previous nonlinear ICA framework.} allowing $\bflambda$ to depend on $z^{<t}$.
+In the Gaussian case with variance fixed to one, the sufficient variability assumption requires that the values of the conditional mean $\sE [Z^t |z^{<t}, a^{<t}]$ are not all contained in a \textit{proper}\footnote{A subset $A \subset B$ is \textit{proper} when $A \not= B$.} affine subspace of $\sR^{d_z}$.
+This can be interpreted as having a \textit{sufficiently complex} transition model.